Deena Kastor: Career highlights

 In recent years, Kastor has shifted her focus toward the marathon distance.
 After winning the bronze medal at the 2004 Olympic Marathon, she won the 2005 Chicago Marathon.
-In 2006, she won the London Marathon, setting an American record until Keira D'Amato broke record on 16 January 2022 (Houston Marathon) taking 24 second off (2:19:12).
+In 2006, she won the London Marathon, setting an American record until Keira D'Amato broke the record on 16 January 2022 (Houston Marathon) taking 24 second off (2:19:12).
 She placed sixth at the 2006 New York City Marathon and fifth at the 2007 Boston Marathon.

 Kastor is a featured subject in the 2007 marathon documentary Spirit of the Marathon, which follows her victory at the 2005 Chicago Marathon.

 2008

 In April 2008, Kastor won the U.S. women's Olympic marathon trials in Boston, Massachusetts.
 She finished with an unofficial time of 2:29:35, after overtaking competitor Magdalena Lewy Boulet in mile 23.
 Kastor ran most of the race from behind, while Lewy Boulet built a commanding lead very early on, running alone for most of the marathon.
 With some 10 mi to go, Kastor made a move to catch up to Lewy Boulet, stringing out the field.
 Lewy Boulet took second place in 2:30:19.

 In August 2008, Kastor pulled out of the women's marathon at the Beijing Olympics with a foot injury.
 At about the 5 km mark, she dropped to one knee, holding her right foot.
 She attempted to rise, but dropped back down again and was forced to withdraw from the race.